Ufocultist/tf-infra-wtv/README.md

 Now you can go back to the App repository (https://github.com/Ufocultist/wtv-app) and complete the steps there Enjoy!

-##TODO
+## TODO
-1. Implement ECS Fargate Conditional deployment
+1. Implement ECS Fargate Conditional deployment.
+2. Implement Multicloud Deployment (GKE/AKS).